Nature Parks in Singapore

 Lower Seletar Reservoir Park

 The beauty and quiet of the surroundings are best appreciated from the benches along the reservoir's edge.
 There's something for everyone at Family Bay, which includes a new performance stage, a water play area, a bioswale rain garden, and a Heritage Bridge.
-With a Rower's Bay and a PA Water-Venture store providing leisure kayak rentals, the park is also a popular spot for kayaking and dragon-boating.
+With a Rower's Bay and a PA Water-Venture store providing leisure kayak rentals, this Singapore park is also a popular spot for kayaking and dragon-boating.
 So, while admiring the scenery, spend a day canoeing down the magnificent waters of the reservoir.

 Location: Yishun Ave 1, Lower Seletar Reservoir Park, Singapore 769139

-This place has also served as a military camp prior to the Japanese invasion.
+It is one of the amazing parks in Singapore that has also served as a military camp prior to the Japanese invasion.
 Heading over to this park, you will get to witness some of the war memorials as well as cemeteries.
 Reaching the marshes is also a fun filled affair as you will get to take a short trek amidst alluring nature.

 Location: 11 Neo Tiew Lane 2, Singapore